Montana-Media-Arts/webDesignFall2024/_docs/topic-09/10-using/01-page.md

 ### Background Color of an Element:

 <span class="label label-info">NOTE:</span> I am also including the CSS property `padding`.
 These will force the page to render block-level elements, even when they have no text content.
-Padding is the amount of space between the element content, and the edge of the element.
+Padding is the amount of space between the element content and the edge of the element.
 In the case of no content, it is the amount of space between the edge and the center of the element.

 <div class="codepen-embed">